Foreign Body in the Eye

 Download/Print

-Foreign bodies in the eyes of dogs and cats represent a common ophthalmological emergency.
-These are foreign objects that can penetrate various structures of the eye.
-Our pets’ eyes are complex sensory organs protected from external influences by several natural defense mechanisms such as eyelids, eyelashes, tear fluid, and the blink reflex.
-The anatomy of the animal eye differs in some aspects from the human eye, which must be considered when examining eye injuries.
-For example, dogs and cats have a third eyelid (nictitating membrane) that serves as additional protection but can also be affected by foreign bodies itself.
+Foreign bodies in the eye in dogs and cats are a common ophthalmological emergency.
+These are foreign objects that can penetrate into various structures of the eye.
+The eye of our pets is a complex sensory organ that is protected from external influences by several natural protective mechanisms such as eyelids, eyelashes, tear fluid and the blink reflex.
+The anatomy of the animal eye differs in some aspects from the human eye, which must be taken into account when considering eye injuries.
+For example, dogs and cats have a third nictitating membrane (membrana nictitans), which serves as additional protection, but can also be affected by foreign bodies themselves.

-Foreign bodies can lie superficially on the conjunctiva or cornea, be located under the lid or nictitating membrane, or penetrate deeper structures of the eye.
-Depending on the location, type of foreign body, and duration in the eye, different levels of damage can occur.
-Animals with protruding eyes, such as brachycephalic breeds (e.g., Pugs, Persian cats), are particularly at risk as their eyes are less protected by the bony eye socket.
+Foreign bodies can lie superficially on the conjunctiva or cornea, be located under the eyelid or the nictitating membrane, or penetrate into deeper structures of the eye.
+Depending on the location, type of foreign body and duration of stay in the eye, damage of varying severity can occur.
+Animals with protruding eyes such as brachycephalic breeds (e.g. pug, Persian cat) are particularly at risk, as their eyes are less protected by the bony orbital cavity.

 Causes

 Foreign bodies can easily get into the eye.
-Smaller foreign bodies are washed out by tears and blinking alone and do not require treatment.
+Smaller foreign bodies are flushed out by the tear fluid and blinking alone and do not require treatment.

 Foreign bodies include in particular: